The prohibitory symbol shown in the image below is displayed by macOS when it detects an unsupported boot environment.

 When Apple releases new Mac models, the new hardware is built to boot a specific version of macOS or newer.
 This means each time Apple releases a new Mac model, BlackBag has to build a new boot environment to support the new model.

 If you encounter the prohibitory symbol, we recommend checking for a MacQuisition update to make sure you have the most current version installed on your dongle.
-One way to do this is launch MacQuisition on a Mac connected to the internet.
+One way to do this is to launch MacQuisition on a Mac connected to the internet.
 Then click on the [MacQuisition] menu and choose [Check for Updates].
 You can also check for the latest version on the Software Downloads page.

 *DECEMBER 5, 2019 UPDATE - MacQuisition version 2019R1.2 can support 2018 and older models, in addition to the 15" 2019 MacBook Pro (EMC 3359) and both 2019 iMacs 21.5" (EMC 3195) 27" (EMC 3194).